hexxedspider/nuxified/readme.md

     3.1. add user id's to allowed (yourself excluded) if you want other people to use the commands - optional.
     3.2. put your user token to run nuxified.
     3.3. add the openrouter api key (that you can get for free, all models i used and have listed are entirely free) to use the ai reply - optional.
+    3.4. add other api keys that you might want to use - optional.

 ### Running the Bot